 About South Carolina

-South Carolina is a state in the coastal Southeastern region of the United States.
-It is bordered by North Carolina to the north, Georgia to the southwest, and the Atlantic Ocean to the southeast to the southeast.
-South Carolina is the 40th most extensive and 23rd most populous U.S. state with a recorded population of 5,124,712 according to the 2020 census.
-Its GDP was $213.45 million in 2019.
-South Carolina is made up of 46 counties.
-Columbia is the capital with a population estimate of 137,300.
-Charleston is the largest city with a population estimate of 150,277 in 2020.
-The Greenville-Spartanburg-Anderson metropolitan area is the most populous in the state, with a 2020 population estimate of 1,455,892.
+South Carolina ( KARR-ə-LIE-nə) is a state in the coastal Southeastern region of the United States.
+It borders North Carolina to the north, the Atlantic Ocean to the southeast, and Georgia to the southwest across the Savannah River.
+Along with North Carolina, it makes up the Carolinas region of the East Coast.
+South Carolina is the 40th-largest and 23rd-most populous U.S. state with a recorded population of 5,124,712 according to the 2020 census.
+In 2019, its GDP was $213.45 billion.
+South Carolina is composed of 46 counties.
+The capital is Columbia with a population of 137,300 in 2020; while its largest city is Charleston with a 2020 population of 150,277.
+The Greenville-Spartanburg-Anderson, SC Combined Statistical Area is the most populous in the state, with a 2020 population of 1,487,610.

 South Carolina was named in honor of King Charles I of England, who first formed the English colony, with Carolus being Latin for “Charles”.
 In 1712 the Province of South Carolina was formed.
 One of the original Thirteen Colonies, South Carolina became a royal colony in 1719.
-South Carolina was a major hub of activity during the American Revolutionary War.
-There were more than 200 battles, skirmishes, and other activities within the state.
-South Carolina ratified the U.S. Constitution May 23, 1788.
-It was a slave state and the first state to vote for secession from the Union in December 20, 1860.
-After the American Civil War, it was readmitted into the United States on July 9, 1868.
-The state saw economic progress in the early-to mid 20th century as many textile mills were built throughout the state.
-The civil rights movement in the mid-20th century helped end segregation and legal discrimination within the state.
-In the decades following World War II, South Carolina’s economic diversification accelerated.
-In the early 21st century, South Carolina’s economy is based on industries such as aerospace, agribusiness, automotive manufacturing, and tourism.
+During the American Revolutionary War, South Carolina was the site of major activity among the American colonies, with more than 200 battles and skirmishes fought within the state.
+South Carolina became the eighth state to ratify the U.S. Constitution on May 23, 1788.
+A slave state, it was the first state to vote in favor of secession from the Union on December 20, 1860.
+After the American Civil War, it was readmitted to the Union on July 9, 1868.